- Movie Reviews

 - Top Tips

 Reading Eggs - Learn to Read is an app aimed to teach children to read and to enhance reading skills in older children.
 Not suitable under 2; parental guidance to 8 (initial parent set-up and management of subscriptions, assistance may be needed with some activities)

 No gambling content found in the levels played

-This privacy check of Reading Eggs - Learn to Read was completed by AppCensus on 13 September 2021.
+This privacy check of Reading Eggs - Learn to Read was received from AppCensus on 2 June 2021.

 This review of Reading Eggs - Learn to Read was completed by the Australian Council on Children and the Media (ACCM) on 15 February 2021.

 This section contains details about the app provided by an ACCM Reviewer.

 |Name of app:||Reading Eggs - Learn to Read|

 |Developer's suggested age:||App store suggested age is 4+, although the detailed product information suggests ages 2 -13 years.|